 For most men it is a time of football, food and last minute shopping panic.
 For women it's hours of meticulous planning and secrecy that can all come unraveled with the ringing of a single doorbell.
 Call it coincidence, call it unfortunate timing, I will call it a "bunch of jackwagons in the world of holiday shipping".

+Here is what happened at our house.
 My wife ordered a very special Christmas gift for my daughter Anna.
 It was to come in two different shipments.
 The first shipment came last Friday before Anna got home from school.
 I retrieved the package from the front porch where it had been left.
 I thought to myself, "good thing I got here first", because the contents of the package were printed in big letters on the side of the box.

-My daughter realized that I was on a call in the office goes to the door to see what the commotion was.
+My daughter realized that I was on a call in the office went to the door to see what the commotion was.
 The package delivery person had left a large box leaning against the doorbell.
 Yes, it was leaning on the doorbell!
 That wasn't the worst part.

 Why would you print the contents of a package on the outside of a shipping container?

 The whole idea of package pick up and shipping is a cluster anyway.
 Why is it that when you are required to sign for a package they try to deliver it at ten am.
 They then leave a note saying they will try back again tomorrow.
-When they do it is again at ten am.
+When they do attempt a second delivery it is again at ten am.
 You're still not home to sign for it.
-So that two day shipping you paid for has now turned into four days or even longer if the package delivery was attempted on a Friday.
+Attention shippers: People who can afford to purchase items to be shipped to their homes have jobs.
+They are working during the day.

 I feel very badly for my wife.
 She works really hard to make sure the kids have at least one surprise at Christmas time.
 Now, thanks to the brilliant shipping department of a well known mail order house that little bit of Christmas joy has been taken away.